Omics Data Discovery Agents: Agent-Supported Retrieval, Reanalysis, and Synthesis of Published Omics Data: Results

 The article by Cheng et al.~\cite{cheng2025proteomics} provides its quantitative data as well as its raw data, making it well-suited for comparing results.
 The raw files were fetched by the agent via ProteomeXchange~\cite{Vizcaino2014-un}, which linked to the files hosted on IProX~\cite{Ma2019-ug}.
-The files were then quantified using MaxQuant v2.7.5.0, with the requisite parameter file generated by the agent using MaxQuant's command line utility and parameter values obtained during article ingestion.
-After peptide quantification from the raw files, both the article and ODDA datasets were filtered to remove reverse hits, contaminants, and proteins identified only by site.
-Proteins were matched by UniProt Majority Protein ID and by gene name.
-The number of proteins with valid intensity values counted for each of the 6 samples (CCl4-1/2/3, Oil-1/2/3).
-For each sample, proteins present in both datasets were identified and LFQ intensity values were extracted for shared proteins.
-Intensities were log10-transformed for correlation analysis, then Pearson correlation was calculated per-sample and overall (pooled across all samples).
-Although the published data identified more proteins in each sample than ODDA, the quantities of the overlapping proteins were highly correlated (r>0.95) - see Figure \ref{fig:protein_comparison}.
+The files were quantified with the containerized MaxQuant tool using a parameter file generated by the agent from values obtained during article ingestion, matching the authors' deposited settings (trypsin with up to two missed cleavages; fixed carbamidomethyl (C); variable oxidation (M) and protein N-terminal acetylation; 20~ppm tolerances; 1\% FDR at the PSM, protein, and site levels).
+We note an important reproducibility constraint: the article was processed with MaxQuant v2.1.4.0 (recovered from the parameter file deposited alongside the raw data), but the only version we were able to rebuild as a redistributable container was v2.8.1.0, and this release cannot perform match-between-runs or second-peptide search on FAIMS-acquired data (both raise runtime errors on FAIMS runs).
+Disabling these ``dual-pass'' options (which normally transfer identifications across runs and recover additional low-abundance peptides) directly accounts for the modestly lower number of identifications reported by ODDA.
+After quantification, both the article and ODDA datasets were filtered to remove reverse hits, contaminants, and proteins identified only by site; proteins were matched by UniProt Majority Protein ID and by gene name; and the number of proteins with valid intensity values was counted for each of the 6 samples (CCl4-1/2/3, Oil-1/2/3).
+Intensities were log-transformed and Pearson correlation was calculated per-sample and pooled across all samples.
+ODDA identified 4,179 protein groups versus 4,406 in the published data (identification Jaccard index 0.90); although the published analysis quantified somewhat more proteins per sample (consistent with the disabled match-between-runs), the quantities of the overlapping proteins were highly correlated (per-sample Pearson 0.957--0.966, pooled 0.960; Figure~\ref{fig:protein_comparison}).